 One of the first steps before starting a business is choosing the right business entity.
 Among other things, it makes sure that the entrepreneur is able to reduce the level of taxes, works on checking liability exposure and can be self-sustainable as far as financing in the later stage is concerned.
 A right business entity also ensures that the owners have a mechanism wherein the business continues to flourish in case of death of one or more owners.

 Apart from keeping these essential factors in mind, one must also note that whatever choices are made regarding the entity are going to fluctuate during the due course of time.
 The nature of business remains the same but there are various factors like the market and government policies which impact the business in the longer run.

 The number of owners defines the entity type of the business.
-While a single owner can operate as a sole proprietor, a corporation, or a limited liability company but the moment there are more than one owner involved, in legal terms, it cannot be called sole proprietorship.
-However, it can be a corporation, limited liability company, general partnership, limited partnership.
-In certain situations it can even be a limited liability partnership.
+While a single owner can operate as a sole proprietor, a corporation, or a limited liability company but the moment there is more than one owner involved, in legal terms, it cannot be called sole proprietorship.
+However, it can be a corporation, limited liability company, general partnership, a limited partnership.
+In certain situations, it can even be a limited liability partnership.

 When the business has more than one owner, there are basically two types of entities possible - a general partnership or a limited partnership.

 General partnership in simple terms is an association of two or more persons carrying on a business venture as co-owners for profit.
 After a sole proprietorship, a general partnership is thought to be the easiest entity.
 Under most state laws, a formal written partnership agreement is not needed in case of general partnership for the partnership but it is expected that the partners keep the rights and duties ready before they embark upon the business journey.
 If the partners do not have a written agreement, it will be a little difficult to do the business and share the profit and losses of the business.